iamneowise/BookStore-Application-Angular/README.md

   1. Attributes: -
   2. Methods:
     1. addToCart(StringQuantity, Stringid): This method helps the customer to add the product to the cart.
-    2. List\&lt;CartTempModel\&gt;showCart(Stringid): This method helps to view the cart items.
+    2. List<CartTempModel> showCart(Stringid): This method helps to view the cart items.
     3. deleteCartItem(Stringid): This method helps to delete a product from the cart.
 5. OrderController: This class helps with the orders such as save order/ place an order/ view order.
   1. Attributes: -
   2. Methods:
-    1. List\&lt;OrderTemp\&gt;getUserProducts(Stringid): This method helps to list the orders based on the user id.
+    1. List<OrderTemp> getUserProducts(Stringid): This method helps to list the orders based on the user id.
     2. saveProduct(Stringid): This method helps to save the cart items as an order.
     3. placeOrder(OrderModelorder): This method helps to place an order by the customer.
     ```